-Hopefully the weather is starting to warm up, so it’s time to think about having a barbecue , at the end why not try one of our suggestions and a matching marinade for something different.
+Hopefully, the weather will be starting to warm up soon, so it’s time to think about having a barbecue, so why not try one of our suggestions and a matching marinade for something different.

 1. Temperature wait

 It’s pretty stunning, but some people toss cold meat on a cold grill and then fire it up, none the wiser.
 By letting your steak-maker heat up for about 20 minutes, you’re allowing both the grill and the surrounding metal to come up to an even temperature, which leads to more efficient, controlled and safe cooking.

 You cook with oil when you’re making something on your stove, so why would outside be any different?
 Often times, leaner cuts of protein, like fish, tend to stick to the grates of your grill.
 Defend against it by using a pair of tongs to rub a paper towel soaked in cooking oil over the grates.
 An alternative method is to brush your food with olive oil and season it with sea salt before it goes on the grill.

 While there are a multitude of effective ways to direct your heat for cooking, full blast isn’t one of them.
 Whether it’s leaving one gas burner off or simply positioning your coals to one side, always make sure there’s at least one small area that is not over direct heat and that’s not crammed with food.
 This allows you to move your food around accordingly to ensure nothing gets burned — and gives you a “safe zone” to move food for slower cooking or to rescue the perfect piece of meat from a nasty flare-up.

 Aside from helping your food taste better, acidic marinades actually protect against heterocyclic amines (HCAs), carcinogens that are most often caused by cooking poultry, red meat or fish over an open flame.
 Using vinegar, citrus juice, or even beer as a base, let your meat soak for at least a few hours before throwing it on the grill.